ShubhamLaad-webonise/react-assignments/README.md

 $ ncu -u
 You can include or exclude specific packages using the --filter and --reject options.
 They accept strings, comma-delimited lists, or regular expressions:

+#Upgrade webpack version 2

+output path should be absolute
+  output: {
+    filename: 'index.js',
+    path: path.resolve(__dirname, 'dist')
+  },

+Loaders change
+Use babel-loader in place of babel
+Change syntex of style sass css and other loaders
+        {
+          test: /\.sass$/,
+          use: [
+              'style-loader', // creates style nodes from JS strings 'css-loader', // translates CSS into CommonJS
+              'sass-loader' // compiles Sass to CSS]
+            ]
+        }